 Objectives • The study intended to evaluate the clinical efficacy of a proprietary blend of U dioica, B serrata, E arvense, A sativum, A graveolens, and thiamine (vitamin B1), or “the blend,” in the treatment of chronic musculoskeletal pain.

 Methods • The research team performed a prospective case study.
-Setting • The study took place at the National Center for Whole Psychiatry in Chevy Chase, MD, USA.
+Setting • The study took place at the National Center for The Center for Whole Psychiatry + Brain Recovery in Chevy Chase, MD, USA.
 Participants: Participants were patients who had experienced baseline persistent musculoskeletal pain for at least 4 mo in ≥1 body parts without relief from traditional treatments.

 Intervention • Participants were provided with a 14-d supply of the study’s medication.
 Two 350-mg capsules were administered 2 ×/d with food.
 The participants were instructed not to alter or add any therapies for their pain-associated condition for the 14 d of the study.